The-Electrical-Training-Company/etcoassignmentchanges/README.md

 In order to make the marking workflow work in the way we wanted it to, and limit the permissions of some roles, changes have been made to this core assign code.

-* Bullet point items were added in the most recent updates.
+* Bullet point items were added in the most recent updates 15/02/2023.

 access.php
 -